-Thailand is a great destination for many reasons.
-Summer all year-long, tropical beaches, breathtaking islands, big city life & party in Bangkok, incredible street food and so much more… I’m sure everyone who has been to Thailand will add also that it has so many beautiful temples.
+Thailand is an awesome destination for many reasons.
+Summer all year-long, tropical beaches, exotic islands, food, big city life in Bangkok and so much more.

-There are several good reasons why temples are everywhere:
+There are several good reasons why temples are everywhere in Thailand.

 These core functions explain why there are thousands of Temples everywhere in the country as they need to be accessible to everyone, even those living in remote villages and jungle.